odino/odino.github.com/source/_posts/2016-09-22-a-tech-team-of-~10-people.markdown

 date: 2016-09-22 15:18
 comments: true
 categories: [team, namshi, conference, slides, talk]
+description: How do you scale an e-commerce business with a tech team of ~10 people?
+A short presentation on how we do it at Namshi.
 ---

 I am currently in Berlin, attending the [2016 Rocket Tech Summit](http://www.techsummit2016.com/): what a good